JuliaAI/MLJ.jl/docs/src/composing_models.md

 ### More `node` examples

-Here are some examples taken from the MLJ source
-(at work in the example above) for overloading common operations for nodes:
+Here are some examples taken from the MLJ source code (at work in the example above) for overloading common operations for nodes:

 ```julia